25-cc/weather-station/README.md

 The 24-hour forecast displays the weather forecast for the next 24 hours.

 In the API, two sets of data are provided:
-1. Overall readings for the whole of Singapore (forecast, temperature, humidity and wind speed)
+1. Overall readings for the whole of Singapore (forecast, temperature, humidity and wind speed) - this is rendered at the top of the page.
-2. Location-based weather forecasts for central, north, south, east and west Singapore.
+2. Location-based weather forecasts for central, north, south, east and west Singapore - this is rendered on a Leaflet map instance.

-The first set of data is rendered on the top of the page in four columns.

-The second set of data is rendered on a Leaflet map.
 Markers corresponding to each location are placed on the map, and if the user hovers over a marker, they can see the forecast for the next day for that location in a tooltip.

 ##### 4-day outlook (4d.html)
-The 4-day outlook displays the weather forecast for the whole of Singaproe for the next 4 days.
-Similar to the 24-hour forecast, overall readings for the whole of Singapore (forecast, temperature, humidity and wind speed) are given by the API.
+The 4-day outlook displays the weather forecast for the whole of Singapore for the next 4 days.
+Similar to the 24-hour forecast, overall readings for the whole of Singapore (forecast, temperature, humidity and wind speed) are given by the API, which are then rendered on the page.
+As the outlook changes every few hours, I added the forecast timestamp provided by the API at the top of the page.

 To render the dates in a human-friendly format, I used the JavaScript constructor Intl.DateTimeFormat.